I’m so excited and honored to be hosting two sessions at SKETCHING IN PRACTICE (SKiP) 2017 June 23-24, 2017 at SFU’s Goldcorp Centre!

 • learn about the use of street art techniques to engage community

-• experience hands on drawing and wheatpaste techniques and as a group create a mural.
+• experience hands on drawing and introduction to wheatpaste techniques and group will create a temporary mural.

 Kat uses a friendly “follow me” approach that takes the participants through in depths drawing techniques.
 The resulting drawings are cut out and used in a group mural.

 Project tools will be supplied!

 This event is held in partnership with Simon Fraser University’s, Faculty of Communication Art and Technology; School of Interactive Art and Technology; Faculty of Arts & Social Sciences; and the Teaching and Learning Center.

 Cost for the two days is $35.00, is non-refundable and is a flat rate for both days.
 We have made every effort to keep the cost of the symposium down and part of this is managing administrative costs, we thank-you for understanding.

 Symposium starts at 9:15AM